stephenikuomola/sign-up-form/README.md

 <div align="center">
 	<img src="./assets/favicon_io/android-chrome-192x192.png"/>
 	<h2 align="center">A simple User Sign Up Form</h2>
-	A simple sign up form where users can register to learn how to code by watching others, <br/> Responsive for all devices using HTML, CSS and JavaScript.
+	A simple sign-up form where users can register to learn how to code by watching others, <br/> Responsive for all devices using HTML, CSS and JavaScript.
 	<br/>
 	<a href="https://user-sign-up-form.netlify.app/"><strong>➥ Live Demo</strong></a>
 </div>